mazeworks-security/MSiMBA/README.md

 MSiMBA must be built in release mode when reproducing the experiments.
 After processing the dataset, MSiMBA will output runtime and quality statistics.

 # Building MSiMBA
-Building MSiMBA requires Visual Studio 2022 w/ ClangCL.
+Building MSiMBA requires .NET 8 and Visual Studio 2022 w/ ClangCL.
 Note that only Windows is supported.

 To build MSiMBA:
 - Clone the repository, using the `--recursive` flag to pull submodules (Espresso).